DevOps-Amit-tech/Linux-commands/README.md

 Group | g
 Others | o

-**chown:** This command changes the user and/or user group that owns a file/folder.
+"chown" command is used to change the user and/or group that owns a file/folder.

 **Syntax:**  chown USER:GROUP <File/Folder name>
 **Ex:**